 "I believe there is too much European legislation, and that small businesses in particular should be exempted from overly bureaucratic international laws.
-I have put myself on some of the busiest committees in the Parliament in order to try to amend and delete overbearing EU laws."
+I am Chair of one of the busiest committees in the Parliament in order to try to amend and delete overbearing EU laws."

-Vicky is a full member of the Industry, Research and Energy committee.
+Vicky was previously a full member of the Industry, Research and Energy committee (ITRE).
 Vicky explains: "This committee is vital to the interests of the East of England and the UK.
-We have world leading businesses particularly in innovative research.
+Our region has world leading businesses particularly in innovative research.
 Energy supply and energy security are also key challenges for the years ahead.
 We cannot solve these problems in the UK by acting alone.
 Furthermore some of EU legislation and top down targets have added costs to energy bills, making it harder for our companies to compete on a global stage.
 This needs to be changed."

-In this committee Vicky has lead the European Parliament negotiations on safety of offshore Oil and Gas, fighting off proposals to ban new drilling.
-She has also been the only UK MEP involved in negotiations to reform EU spending on Research and Innovation.
+As part of ITRE, Vicky led the European Parliament negotiations on safety of offshore Oil and Gas, fighting off proposals to ban new drilling.
+She was also the only UK MEP involved in negotiations to reform EU spending on Research and Innovation.

 Vicky says: "It is a little known fact that there are more UK companies, scientists and universities involved in EU funded research programs than from any other country.
 This is a vast amount of money, but is also hugely bureaucratic.
 International